jackcallister/react-simple/readme.md

 # Installation

-Run `python -m SimpleHTTPServer` from your terminal in the project directory, open up `localhost:8000` then edit `HelloWorld.js` to your heart's content.
+Run `python -m SimpleHTTPServer` (or `python -m http.server` using Python3) from your terminal in the project directory, open up `localhost:8000` then edit `HelloWorld.js` to your heart's content.

 # Notes